 - Securities, especially highly-appreciated securities.

-Anna, age 84, has various appreciated stocks in her brokerage account with a combined value of $500,000.
+Shirley, age 84, has various appreciated stocks in her brokerage account with a combined value of $500,000.
 The stocks cost $200,000 to purchase and provide her with approximately $10,000 in annual dividend income.
-Anna would like to increase her cash flow, not worry about market fluctuations, and arrange for an endowment at the American Red Cross.
+Shirley would like to increase her cash flow, not worry about market fluctuations, and arrange for an endowment at the American Red Cross.

 - Her trustee will be able to sell her stock immediately in order to diversify her trust's investments without paying any capital gains tax.
 As a result, all of her assets will be working for her and for the American Red Cross.